bugswithblas/bugswithblas.com/content/posts/http1 request smuggling thery and identification.md

 There are some prerequisites for identifying these vulnerabilities:
  - 1. The attack surface applies only to HTTP/1.1.
  - 2. In Burp Suite, navigate to Repeater, switch the HTTP version to 1.1, and verify whether the request is supported.
  - 3. Enable the option to display non-printable characters.

-`\r\n` (Carriage Return + Line Feed) at the end of each line.
+You'll see `\r\n` (Carriage Return + Line Feed) at the end of each line.
 HTTP follows legacy Telnet/MIME standards, where \r\n marks the start of a new line.
 An additional \r\n after the headers marks the transition between headers and the request body.